hwfan/DriveDownloader/README.md

 **I couldn't connect to the target server through a socks5 proxy.**

 Try "socks5h" as the protocol prefix instead.
 It will transmit the url to proxy server for parsing.

+## TODOS

+ - [ ] General downloader API - one class for download, and several config files to load the configurations.
+ - [ ] Command-line UI - apostrophes will not be needed in the newest version.
+ - [ ] Support more netdrive - Dropbox, MEGA, ...
+ - [ ] (Optional) automatically change any kind of url to the corresponding direct links.
+ - [ ] (Optional) Widget based UI - PyQt, X Window, ...